dyakonoff/cuba-validation/README.md

 _**Figure 1:** Entities structure._

-The full description of the application's requirements and data constraints could be found [here](order-management.md).
+For more detailed description of the application's requirements and data constraints you can consult [this page](order-management.md).

 List of implemented validation methods with links is [here](validations-index.md).